Upsizing Wheels and Tires With Spartan Tire Brighton

 Low profile tires from top manufacturers use special compounds that give the sidewall the strength it needs without compromising ride quality.
 As you increase your wheel size, you'll typically get a slightly wider tire.
 This means that you have a larger contact patch.
 The contact patch is part of the tire that contacts the road.
 Because there's more rubber on the road, the vehicle will handle better.
 And braking distances will be shorter.
 A lot of Brighton folks with trucks or SUVs love the extra control.

-Michigan drivers need to watch out that the contact patch isn't so big that the tires rub in turns or over bumps.
+MI drivers need to watch out that the contact patch isn't so big that the tires rub in turns or over bumps.
 What we're talking about here is fitment.
 Your tire professional at Spartan Tire Brighton can help you get this right.
 He'll install your new wheels, add spacers if needed to make sure your brakes fit inside your new wheels and get you rolling.

-Also, if you drive off-road in Michigan a lot, you may need a higher profile tire to protect your new rims.
+Also, if you drive off-road in MI a lot, you may need a higher profile tire to protect your new rims.
 And make sure your new tires have the load rating you need if you tow a trailer or haul heavy loads.
 Again, your tire professional at Spartan Tire Brighton knows how to help.

 And don't forget about tire pressure.
 If you have larger rims, your new tires will hold less air and they'll need to run a slightly higher pressure.
 Forget that and you'll wear your tires out fast.
 Finally, get an alignment at Spartan Tire Brighton after you get your new shoes.